dzejpi/godot-4-3d-base-project/README.md

 * `GameOverScene` — if the player loses, use the `toggle_game_over()` function which displays this scene.
 Just like with previous one, once it's displayed, the player is unable to move.
 * `TypewriterDialog` — used to display dialogs with `typewriter_dialog.start_dialog([dialog_array], delta)` (described below)

+### Floating player controller

+FPS controller might not be suitable for all projects.
+This is the reason this project also contains `FloatingPlayerScene.tscn`, which is very similar to the `PlayerScene.tscn`, but with a slight difference in the physics and behavior.
+Physics here simulate moving freely with little (or no) gravity.
+This can be used for games where the player is swimming underwater the whole time, but it is also applicable as submarine controller or even spaceship controller.

+The differentiating factor here is the `is_pulled_down` variable:

+	* If `true`, a small gravity is always applied to the player, always pulling them down slightly a bit (unless the player is on the floor) — useful for players swimming underwater as this makes it feel more engaging.
+	* If `false`, there is no gravity pull at all, meaning that the player stays in the same spot.
+Can be used for submarines and space stations as this basically offers a player a free no-gravity movement.

+Player can move upwards by holding `Space` and go downwards by holding `Ctrl`.
+Otherwise, `Y` vector is lerped to 0 to simulate the water resistance and to prevent the player from moving on Y axis endlessly.

 ## Global scene

 There are two global scenes in the project.
 First is the `GlobalScene.tscn`.
 This scene is autoloaded as a general global scene right at the beginning, and contains `SfxPlayer`, which is set to play sounds and `MusicPlayer`, which is set to play music.